Digital on-screen graphics by country: Spain

 Unlike all other European countries, where channels generally display their logos at the top left or right corner of the screen, the great majority of TV channels in Spain use the bottom right corner to display their logos—much like in the Americas and Australia (except SBS, which uses the top right).
 Italy is the only other European country to have a significant proportion of channels that use the bottom right corner.
 This is partly a function of Italian commercial broadcaster Mediaset operating several TV channels in both Italy and Spain (via Mediaset España Comunicación), all of which use the bottom right corner.

 Therefore, the channels of most of the major broadcasters—such as public broadcaster RTVE and commercial networks Atresmedia and Mediaset España—place their logos in the bottom right corner.
-The main exceptions are most regional channels, including Telemadrid, which uses the top left; and TV3 (Catalonia), EITB (Basque Country), 7 La Rioja, RTPA in Asturias, Canal Extremadura and Aragón TV, which all use the top right.
+The main exceptions are most regional channels, including Telemadrid, which uses the top left; and TV3 (Catalonia), EITB (Basque State), 7 La Rioja, RTPA in Asturias, Canal Extremadura and Aragón TV, which all use the top right.
 Canal Sur in Andalusia have changed between top-left and top-right over the years, however currently use bottom-right.

 TVE introduced DOGs in 1984 on TVE1 and TVE2.
 The DOG of TVE1 was all white until 1991, when the number 1 was changed from white to blue.
 It remained so until 2003.
 Antena 3, Telecinco and Canal+ were the first channels to use DOGs from their launch, with the DOGs placed in the top-left and bottom-left corners.
 In 1992, Antena 3 and Telecinco repositioned their DOGs in the bottom-right, making it the same as TVE.
 TV3, an Autonomical Channel of Catalonia, used DOGs from 1991, earlier shown only alongside clock indents, and from 1994 until 1999, showed DOGs throughout broadcasting.
 From 1991 the DOG was removed during advertisements.
 In 1999, the DOG was removed during the clock.
 For some programmes, especially sports, Telecinco has been known to move its DOG to the top-right, however this practice ended in the early 2010s.
 Cuatro used the top-right on its launch, however in the mid-2010s it switched to the bottom-right.
 LaSexta has always used the bottom right.

 Some channels, particularly Antena 3 and Telecinco, often reserve the top-right for advertising the next programme to come, and use the top-left to keep a permanent hashtag relating to the current programme.
 Particularly with Telecinco originally using a content-heavy DOG, with the logo, HD and the slogan Contigo siempre until 2024, the practice has made the screen seem cluttered, however much less so since Telecinco refreshed its graphics in 2024.

 Most DOGs are removed during advertisements, trade test transmissions or when a program is not aired.
 An exception to this is El Toro.
 Canal 3/24 did not remove their DOG during advertisements between 2011 and 2014.
 TVE and Telecinco tend not to remove their DOG during news broadcasts, however Antena 3 and LaSexta usually do.